na-na-hi/renget/archive/8g2bpu.md

 **Please put newer scene ideas to draw at the top of the list**

+A group of anon-mons (artist's choice) inside a monster house

+A bipedal mon riding on a quadrupedal mon while holding a stick up pretending to be a knight (either both of them are into this roleplay or the quadrupedal mon has a puzzled expression)

+A group of three or more having a swimming competition

+Flower viewing (picnic) with the anon-mons, can be at the garden or somewhere that has abundance of flowers

+Any anon-mons babysitting a baby-mon (job requests tend to get weird)

+Guild members reading books on the library (add clover stories as titles on the book if possible?)

+Anon-mons going fishing at the river (is this alright?)

 Nick and Kiyo meeting, idk insert clueless members comparing the two

 A guild member teaching newbie guild members (w/ whiteboard? idk), about the basics of Mystery Dungeons